Light-Wizzard/WeBookServer/README.md

-This project is currently in Alpha, the reason I have posted it, is to test the installation script, and it will check GitHub for updates before continuing, so I needed to post even a skeleton of the code in order to even develop it.
+This project is currently in Alpha, the reason I have posted it, is to test the installation script, its job  is to check GitHub for updates before continuing, so I needed to post even a skeleton of the code in order to even develop it.

 Currently there is not much to look at, it creates an HTTP Server using QHttpServer,